 Remgro, being a responsible investor, ensures that proper corporate governance is implemented and maintained in all entities it invests in via the above processes.

-The following structure has been implemented in the Company to ensure the effective and efficient management of risk within the Company.
+The following structure has been implemented and maintained to ensure the effective and efficient management of risk and opportunities within the Company.

 In the structure below the function of the Chief Risk Officer is shared amongst the following individuals:

-- The Chief Executive Officer reports directly to the Board on an ongoing basis as regards the risks that may impact the effective and efficient execution of its strategy.
+- The CEO reports directly to the Board on an ongoing basis as regards the risks that may impact the effective and efficient execution of its strategy.

-- The Chief Financial Officer, as chairman of the Risk and IT Governance Committee, is responsible for the induction of risk management into the daily activities of the Company, including the drafting, review and maintenance of the Risk Register and Risk Management Policy and plan.
+- The CFO, as chairman of the ROTIG Committee, is responsible for the induction of risk and opportunities management into the daily activities of the Company, including the drafting, review and maintenance of the Company risk register and Risk and Opportunities Management Policy and plan.

-- The head of internal audit attends meetings of the Risk and IT Governance Committee and renders independent assurance regarding the effectiveness of this committee’s activities as well as the system of internal control.
+- The Chief Audit Executive (CAE) attends meetings of the ROTIG Committee and renders independent assurance regarding the effectiveness of this committee’s activities as well as the system of internal control.